Namaste Symbol Of Honor & Grace + What This Yogi Gesture Truly Means

 ⬇Click below to explore the best online yoga teacher training certification courses to join now⬇

-An image of añjali mudrā with two of its interpretations "I bow to the divine in you" and "the sacred in me recognizes the sacred in you"
+An image of añjali mudrā with two of its interpretations "I bow to the divine in you" and "the sacred in me recognizes the sacred in you".

-If we begin to greet others from the heart chakra as Divine beings and spirits, first and foremost, we realize that we are offering to others the best versions of ourselves in that moment.
+If we begin to greet others from the heart chakra as Divine beings and spirits, first and foremost, we realize that we are offering to others the best versions of ourselves at that moment.
 And as humans, what more can we ask for?
 The direct correlation between happiness and acceptance cannot be understated.

 Indian woman with her hands in añjali mudrā.
+Make.

 Namaste is a deep form of respect, and even the simple act of putting everything on pause for just a moment to recognize another being's true spirit invokes feelings of calmness and humility.

-The Namaste gesture is known as Namaskar or Anjali Mudra and begins with hands in prayer at the heart chakra level or the crown chakra level directly in front of the third eye.
+The Namaste gesture is a mudra known as Namaskar or Anjali Mudra and begins with hands in prayer at the heart chakra level or the crown chakra level directly in front of the third eye.
 From there, a slow bow with eyes closed communicates the symbolic nature of Namaste.

 One of the online yoga classes that we reviewed, Do You Yoga, also wrote a great piece about what the Namaste symbol actually means, further elaborating on the Namaste gesture itself, writing that by bringing the hands together in front of the heart, you are unifying your physical body and your brain.